demisto/content/Packs/TrendMicroVisionOne/Integrations/TrendMicroVisionOne/README.md

 | VisionOne.Terminate_Process.actionId | string | Action Id of the current running task |
 | VisionOne.Terminate_Process.taskStatus | string | Status of current running task |

+Note: To get the complete task status run polling command trendmicro-visionone-check-task-status giving actionId as input parameter.
+Note: The above command should be added with execution timeout in the advanced field of playbook execution.
+The recommended timeout is 20 minutes.

 ### trendmicro-visionone-get-file-analysis-status

 ***